MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiregisterdeviceinfo.md

-<b>SetupDiRegisterDeviceInfo</b> is primarily designed to register a non-PnP device with the <a href="https://msdn.microsoft.com/library/Ff728837(v=VS.85).aspx">Plug and Play (PnP) manager</a> on a local computer.
+<b>SetupDiRegisterDeviceInfo</b> is primarily designed to register a non-PnP device with the <a href="devinst.pnp_manager">Plug and Play (PnP) manager</a> on a local computer.
 Although <b>SetupDiRegisterDeviceInfo</b> will not fail if the device information set is for a remote computer, the result is of limited use because the device information set cannot subsequently be used with DIF_<i>Xxx</i> installation requests or <b>SetupDi</b><i>Xxx</i> functions that do not support operations on a remote computer.
 For example, calling <b>SetupDiCreateDevRegKey</b> to execute an INF section for a newly registered device on a remote computer will fail.

 <div class="alert"><b>Note</b>  Only a class installer should call <b>SetupDiRegisterDeviceInfo</b> and only in those situations where the class installer must perform device registration operations after <b>SetupDiRegisterDeviceInfo</b> completes the default device registration operation.
 In such situations, the class installer must directly call <b>SetupDiRegisterDeviceInfo</b> when the installer processes a DIF_REGISTERDEVICE request.
-For more information about calling the default handler, see <a href="https://msdn.microsoft.com/library/Ff537868(v=VS.85).aspx">Calling Default DIF Code Handlers</a>.</div>
+For more information about calling the default handler, see <a href="devinst.calling_the_default_dif_code_handlers">Calling Default DIF Code Handlers</a>.</div>
 <div> </div>
 After registering a device information element, the caller should update any stored copies of the <b>DevInst</b> handle associated with this device.
 This is necessary because the handle value might have changed during registration.
 The caller does not have to retrieve the SP_DEVINFO_DATA structure again because the <b>DevInst</b> field of the structure is updated to reflect the current value of the handle.